krikus/arduino-extrabutton/README.md

 ==================

-For start you need to new object using `ExtraButton button = new ExtraButton(int btnPin)`.
+For starters you need to create new object using `ExtraButton button = new ExtraButton(int btnPin)`.
 This object has following public methods:

 `void onClick(clickHandler)` // sets handler for 'click' state - when button is pressed